pstat197/vignette-binary-class-bootstrap/README.md

 # vignette-binary-class-bootstrap
-Group 9 working on a Binary Classification Bootstrap on accuracy estimates confidence intervals.
+This is the template repository for the final module assignment for PSTAT 197A.
+We are Group 9 working on a Binary Classification Bootstrap on accuracy estimates confidence intervals.